 Harry Goulding moved to this area of Arizona with his wife Leone (nicknamed Mike) and opened a trading post.
 When times grew tough during the Great Depression, Goulding went to Hollywood to solicit John Ford.
 He was convinced that Monument Valley would make the perfect set location for Ford’s movies.
 Through extreme perseverance (Harry threatened to sleep in Ford’s office until he was seen), Goulding convinced Ford to begin filming in the area.
 The movies provided an economic boom to the area and it’s why you go to see it, today.

-Monument Valley Tour Review
+Monument Valley in Arizona Tour Review

 The tour was OK.
 I hate to say it, but as tours go, I would have preferred to have been on my own.
 You get some interesting information, but I would have stopped at more locations, taken more pictures, and enjoyed the area for a longer period of time, given the option.